nsumner/llvm-dataflow-analysis/README.md

 The provided `constant-propagation` analysis identifies simple constant values that can be determined at compile time.
 It then prints out the computable constant arguments to all function calls in the module.

+The provided `futurefunctions` analysis uses backward dataflow analysis to identify the functions that may be called in the future at all call sites in a program.

 Building with CMake
 ==============================================